A quick guide for middle and high school students.

 Bullying can happen anywhere, anytime.
 It can occur in your neighborhood, on your way to and from school, at school, and while online.

-Cyberbullying is bullying—unwanted, repeated, aggressive, negative behavior—that takes place using digital devices like cell phones, computers, and tablets.
-Cyberbullying can happen anywhere online, including over email, through texting, on social media, while gaming, on instant messaging, and through photo sharing.
+Cyberbullying is bullying – unwanted, repeated, aggressive, negative behavior – that takes place over digital devices like cell phones, tablets, and computers.
+Cyberbullying can happen over email, through texting, on social media, while gaming, on instant messaging, and through photo sharing.

 |Target||Person who is being bullied|

 |Student who bullies||Person whose actions cause hurt or harm|